EXCervantes/employee-payroll-tracker/README.md

 ## Usage

-Click on the "Add Employess" blue button for a prompt to appear on the page.
+Click on the "Add Employees" blue button for a prompt to appear on the page.
 There it will ask for a "First Name", then "Last Name", then the salary of the person.
 If a user does not enter anything in the lines corresponding to the name then the application will insert a placeholder named, "Unknown" for the name field.
 In addition, the application will take a mistakenly inputted value in the salary that is not a number and display it as "$0" automatically.

 Once all necessary values are inputted click "Cancel" on the "Add Another Employee" prompt.
 A table will populate containing the names and salaries entered under the "Employee Roster" table.